I was under the impression that when I got older, two things would happen.

 1. Stuff wouldn’t bother me as much

 One reason: The industry I’m in that continues to aggravate me at times.
 Like when certain franchisors insist on using a certain word to recruit new franchise owners.
 A word that’s very disingenuous-as you’ll soon see.

-Keep reading to find out what that word is, and why franchisors need to stop using it.
+Keep reading to find out what that word is, and why franchisors need to stop

 In Franchising, New Franchise Units Must Be Sold

 A franchise business system with lots of franchise units is a site to behold.
 Especially if it’s a great one.

 In addition, the hundreds (or thousands) of franchisees in the system are busy, they’re making money and they’re happy.
 Plus, they have buying power-which enables them to have leverage with vendors for better pricing because of their size.
 Good stuff!